An episode of My Little Pony: Friendship is Magic with a message about reading aired on this day in television history.

 A small song from the episode, “Sweep, Sweep, Sweep” went viral after “The Saddle Row Review” aired, becoming a meme in the FiM community with GIFs, remixes, and more.

-Discord is peeved that Fluttershy isn’t taking him to the gala in an episode that aired two years ago today.
+Discord is peeved that Fluttershy isn’t taking him to the gala in an episode that aired three years ago today.

 “Make New Friends But Keep Discord” is the 7th episode of the 5th season of the animated series, My Little Pony: Friendship is Magic.
 Written by Natasha Levinger, it first aired on Discovery Family on May 16th, 2015.